aistrate/elm-tetris/README.md

 - Soft drop: 1 &times; distance (regardless of level)
 - Hard drop: 2 &times; distance (regardless of level)
-- Single line clear: 100 &times; level
+- Single line clear: 100 &times; [level](#levels)
 - Double line clear: 300 &times; level
 - Triple line clear: 500 &times; level
 - Tetris (4) line clear: 800 &times; level
 - Back-to-back bonus (Tetrises): 0.5 &times; action total

 A **back-to-back bonus** is awarded for two or more Tetris line clears in a row, uninterrupted by single/double/triple line clears.
-So, for example, 2 Tetrises in a row will be awarded a back-to-back bonus of (800 + 800) &times; 0.5 = 800 points.
+For example, 2 Tetrises in a row will be awarded a back-to-back bonus of (800 + 800) &times; 0.5 = 800 points.
 This will be added to the normal points for 2 Tetrises, 800 + 800 = 1600, for a total of 2400 (assuming level 1).
 The timing will be: 800 points after the first Tetris (not back-to-back yet), and 1600 points after the second.

-The Guideline's scoring has been only partially implemented (no score points for [T-Spins](https://tetris.wiki/T-Spin) or [Combos](https://tetris.wiki/Combo)).
+The Guideline scoring has been only partially implemented (no points for [T-Spins](https://tetris.wiki/T-Spin) or [Combos](https://tetris.wiki/Combo)).

 ### Lock Delay